WGME-TV: News operation

 Historically associated with a newspaper, channel 13's newscasts dominated the ratings in Portland for many years.
 However, since 1989, WCSH overtook WGME and has dominated in the ratings.
 WGME produced 24 hours and 30 minutes of produced news content every week, including early-morning, noon, afternoon drive-time, and late-night news programs.
 WGME also produced 17 hours of weekly news content for partner station WPFO.
 When taking both stations into account, WGME produced the most local news content in the Portland market, though its primary station carries the least amount of local news content among the market's three major network affiliates.

-Former news team for Live At 5 and News 13 at 6, Kim Block and Doug Rafferty were a news team from the mid-1990s until the mid-2000s.
+Former news team for Live at 5 and News 13 at 6, Kim Block and Doug Rafferty were a news team from the mid-1990s until the mid-2000s.
 Kim Block is one of the most recognized television journalists in both the Portland market and in the State of Maine/New Hampshire.
 Block has been the lead anchor at WGME for more than three decades, starting in 1981 until her retirement in 2020, recovering from a concussion in May 2018.
 Rafferty reduced his reporting hours after suffering a stroke during a live cut-in of a syndicated program on January 19, 2006, quitting the anchor desk for a behind-the-scene technical job at the station.
 He retired during 2012 to become the Public Relations and Education Head at the Maine State Department of Inland Fisheries and Wildlife.
 Other longtime anchors include weeknight announcer Gregg Lagerquist and morning announcer Jeff Peterson.
 Sports anchor and director Dave Eid has been with WGME since 1996.
 Longtime meteorologist Charlie Lopresti has been with the station for more than a decade.

 Starting February 5, 2007, WGME began producing a 10 p.m. newscast on Fox affiliate WPFO after establishing a news-share agreement.
-Known on-air as Fox 23 News at 10, it is the first prime-time broadcast in the market; as of September 2018, there is now a half-hour 10:00 newscast on CW affiliate WPXT (channel 51).
+Known on-air as Fox 23 News at 10, it is the first prime-time broadcast in the market; as of September 2018, there is now a half-hour 10 p.m. newscast on CW affiliate WPXT (channel 51).
 During 2010, due to a revenue-share agreement with WPFO, the station expanded this newscast to an hour and began a two-hour-long morning program on WPFO named Good Day Maine.
 WPFO pays WGME a fee along with a share of revenue realized from the newscast.
 Good Day Maine was shortened to one hour by October 2013.